College of Humanities & Behavioral Sciences

 Dr. Amy Rubens

-At Radford, she teaches business and professional writing courses at the undergraduate and graduate levels.
-In addition, she occasionally teaches courses in American literature, such as ENGL 470: Author in Context: Eugene O'Neill and ENGL 444: American Realism and Naturalism.
-During the summers of 2016 and 2017, she taught introductory medical humanities courses for the Virginia Governor's School for Arts and Humanities, which is open to gifted high school students and is hosted by Radford University every summer.
+At Radford, she teaches undergraduate and graduate workplace writing courses as well as courses in American literature, such as ENGL 470: Author in Context: Eugene O'Neill and ENGL 444: American Realism and Naturalism.
+Since 2016, she has taught introductory health humanities courses for the Virginia Governor's School for the Humanities.

-In her spare time, Dr. Rubens enjoys hiking, knitting and crocheting, and spending time with her family and pets.
+In her spare time, Dr. Rubens enjoys crocheting, vegetarian cooking, and spending time with her family and pets.